PartnerComm/composer-quickfind-views/readme.md

 Let's work on better documenting this plugin and how it interacts with the QF plugin proper, and look into whether it makes sense to merge the two together.

 # Release Notes
+- 1.0.2 (2018-10-01)
+	- Rename `Testimonial` view to `TestimonialGroup` to allow for single testimonial view in qf_templates

 - 1.0.2 (2018-09-25)
 	- Add `getPostContentRaw` method to get unfiltered post content